-Facebook has the ability to live-stream broadcast from anywhere in the world on your phone directly to your Facebook feed so your friends and followers can watch you in real time.
+Facebook has the ability to live-stream broadcast from anywhere in the world on your phone directly to your Facebook feed.
+Your friends and followers can watch you in real-time.
 This is also a trend where people either:

 - are talking to their broadcast audience and not paying close attention to their driving